hamsterisgo/jombiebingo/README.md

 # jombiebingo
-If its in double quotes, he needs to say specific words.
+If it's in double quotes, he needs to say specific words.
 Single quotes just refers to general idea.

 If you use the below link instead of pdf,